AxisCommunications/docker-compose-acap/README.md

 [Securing the Docker Compose ACAP using TLS](#securing-the-docker-compose-acap-using-tls) for more information.
-Below is an example of how to remotely run a docker command on an Axis device running the Docker Compose ACAP in unsecured mode:
+Below is an example of how to remotely run a docker command on an Axis device running the Docker Compose ACAP in unsecured mode with TCP socket:

 With TCP Socket: